edgio-docs/edgio-docs/src/guides/performance/cdn_as_code.md

 ## Negated Route Matching {/*negated-route-matching*/}

-Previously, we showed how to mtch requests based on path, method, query parameters, cookies, and request headers.
+Previously, we showed how to match requests based on path, method, query parameters, cookies, and request headers.
 You can also negate these matches by specifying a `not` key in the object passed to your route criteria.
-For example, to match all requests that are not to `/some-path`:
+For example, the following route matches all requests whose relative path does not match `/some-path`:

 ```js
 router.match({